-If you’re ready to take out a short-term loan online, follow these four steps:
+When you’re ready to apply for a short-term loan online, follow these four steps:

-- Shop around and compare online lenders: Be sure to consider as many lenders as you can.
-This way, you can find the right loan for your needs.
-Remember to check not only rates but also repayment terms and any fees charged by the lender.
+- Shop around and compare online lenders.
+Be sure to consider as many lenders as possible.
+That way, you can find the right loan for your needs.
+Remember to check rates and repayment terms, and whether the lender charges any fees.

 Before you borrow, it’s also a good idea to consider the total cost of a loan over time.
 You can estimate how much you’ll pay for a loan using our personal loan calculator below.

 Enter your loan information to calculate how much you could pay